Celebrate Lompoc Valley's Flower Growing Heritage

 Celebrating Lompoc Valley’s flower growing heritage, the Annual Flower Festival will be held June 22-25, 2023 at Ryon Park in Lompoc, California.

-The carnival, Arts and Crafts, and Commercial Vendors and Food Booths will be open all three days!
+The carnival, Arts and Crafts, and Commercial Vendors and Food Booths will be open all four days!
 Main stage entertainment with paid admission.

 Visit the Lompoc Valley Festival Association for more information.